nviennot/velvetpulse/_posts/2012-11-27-scribe-the-deterministic-transparent-record-replay-engine.md

 * **Robust**: tested on a wide variety of applications, such as Apache, MySQL, Nginx, MPlayer, [and more](#scribe_publications).
 * **Extensible**: python API to control record and replay behavior and to explore execution recordings.

-**TL;DR** Scribe is like a time machine for application executions.
-It's an engine to bend the time-space continuum.
+**TL;DR** Scribe is a time machine for applications -- some wizardry to bend the time-space continuum.

 Watch Scribe in Action
 ----------------------